shinhyeokoh/BerryBerry/UI_Design/Functions.md

 # Functions
-* Input code Window - User will Input their code here.
+* Input code Window - User will Input code here.
 * Debugging starting Button - When user has finished typing code, They can debug their code by this button.
 * Save button - (It will used to save user's code and user can also update code)
 * Variable Input Window - (Users Input variable name this window they want to check)